Wilson Collison: Playwright and novelist

 Collison's jump start as a playwright came in 1919, when he co-wrote Up in Mabel's Room and it became a Broadway hit.
 Collison was working as an $18-a-week clerk in a Columbus, Ohio drugstore when he collaborated on the play with the more experienced Otto Harbach of New York City.
 The older man was already known as a lyricist.
 The farce centered on a shy bridegroom's pursuit of an incriminating undergarment which in a single bold moment he had earlier presented to a young woman whom he had temporarily fancied.

 Collison also co-wrote two farces with successful playwright Avery Hopwood: The Girl in the Limousine (1919), about a man who is robbed and left in a woman's bedroom; and Getting Gertie's Garter (1921), about a lawyer who doesn't understand the difference between a bracelet and a garter.
 These had some success in New York.
 (In 1920, Hopwood had four plays running on Broadway.)

 A number of Collison's works had second lives as film adaptations in the 1930s, as the industry expanded with "talkies".
 His play Red Dust closed after eight performances in New York, and received withering reviews.

 But it was adapted twice for films, which had more success.
 The 1932 film by the same name was set in Vietnam, then a French colony, and starred Clark Gable.
 Another film adaptation, titled Mogambo, was made in 1953.
 Set and shot in colonial British East Africa and neighboring areas, it also starred Gable, plus Ava Gardner and Grace Kelly, and introduced British actor Donald Sinden.

 The stage version was described this way: "Red Dust, a turgid play," was "a repetitious melodrama ...
 Another of those plays of the tropics, or anyway the near tropics, where passions are primitive and men wear their shirts open in the front," wrote The New York Times.

 Collison's novel Red-Haired Alibi (1932) was adapted as a feature-length film of the same name by Tower Productions.
 Directed by Christy Cabanne, it was the first feature-length film to include Shirley Temple in the credits.

 The Maisie series of motion pictures, with the first in 1939, was developed from Collison's novel Dark Dame.
 MGM cast Ann Sothern as Maisie Ravier, a brash American working woman.
 Sothern played the same role in a half-hour weekly radio series.

-One of Collison's works was adapted as the 1933 film Sing Sinner Sing.
+At the time the movie was released, the 1933 film Sing Sinner Sing was recognized as being loosely based on the 1932 Libby Holman-Zachary Smith Reynolds case. and may have been adapted from one of Collison's works.